vijayashree98juego/njs2-cli/README.md

 ## Plugin Commands
-Use this command to perform plugin related commands.
+Use this command to perform plugin related actions.
 ```
 oclif-cli plugin
 ```